 Resources from Other Organizations

 Center for Disease Control and Prevention (CDC)

-- Infection Prevention and Control Assessment Tool for Long-term Care Facilities (ICAR) can be used by nursing facilities to evaluate their Infection Prevention and Control programs and practices.
+- Infection Control and Response Tool for General Infection Prevention and Control Across Settings (ICAR) can be used by nursing facilities to evaluate their Infection Prevention and Control programs and practices.

 - Interim Infection Prevention and Control Recommendations for Healthcare Personnel During the Coronavirus Disease 2019 (COVID-19 Pandemic) provides strategies for preventing the spread of COVID-19, as well as the latest testing and treatment recommendations.

 - Nursing Homes and Assisted Living (Long-term Care Facilities) is a website for clinical professionals, residents and their families.
 Resources include a number of fact sheets, guidelines and toolkits that address infection control and prevention.

 - Core Elements of Antibiotic Stewardship for Nursing Homes provides nursing facilities with resources for developing an effective antibiotic stewardship program.